- David Wain

 - Release Date

-Rudd and Aniston’s George and Linda find their modern NYC life going south when, after buying a one-room “micro-loft”, George loses his job and Linda’s hope of selling a documentary to HBO falls through.
+Rudd and Aniston’s George and Linda find their modern NYC life going south when, after buying a one-room “micro-loft,” George loses his job, and Linda’s hope of selling a documentary to HBO falls through.
 They plan on recovering with the help of George’s douchebag brother, Rick (Marino), whose bigger-is-better Atlanta lifestyle isn’t conducive to their own.
 Instead, they find their way to Elysium, an “intentional community” in the wilderness that they mistake for a bed and breakfast.
-With no money or jobs, George and Linda resolve to give this border-free lifestyle a two-week try; the rent is free and the people have the stress-free attitude the couple is looking for.
-At first, Linda resists the idea while George sees it as liberating.
+With no money or jobs, George and Linda resolve to give this border-free lifestyle a two-week try; the rent is free, and the people have the stress-free attitude the couple seeks.
+At first, Linda resists the idea, while George sees it as liberating.
 Soon enough, though, Linda has “drank the Kool-Aid” and dives in headlong, while George remains his sarcastic and reserved self amid his free-love surroundings.

-Unfortunately, the zaniness of the humor is offset when the screenplay obligates itself into an eye-rolling conflict.
-This fish-out-of-water story already had enough clichés before it introduces a gaggle of crooked corporate investors bent on building a casino on Elysium’s land.
-Of course, the wife-stealing Seth proves to be as equally greedy as he is dumb, allowing for Rudd to come to an understanding with Linda in the finale’s resolution.
+Unfortunately, the zaniness of the humor is offset when the screenplay becomes an eye-rolling conflict.
+This fish-out-of-water story already had enough clichés before introducing a gaggle of crooked corporate investors bent on building a casino on Elysium’s land.
+Of course, the wife-stealing Seth proves to be as equally greedy as he is dumb, allowing Rudd to come to an understanding with Linda in the finale’s resolution.
 The story plays itself out with a pleasant message suggesting that none of these lifestyle extremes (the New Yorker, the hippie, the “Real Housewife of Atlanta”) provide a good balance, and offers a welcomed middle-ground.
-But the “happy ending”, and indeed the entire third act of the screenplay, feels forced and unnatural, whereas the whole movie should have taken a cue from Wain’s more ridiculous fare, such as Wet Hot American Summer, to make the experience much less self-conscious.
+But the “happy ending,” and indeed the entire third act of the screenplay, feels forced and unnatural, whereas the whole movie should have taken a cue from Wain’s more ridiculous fare, such as Wet Hot American Summer, to make the experience much less self-conscious.